-A recent study released by the Journal of the American Medical Association found that insurers such as Medicare limit access to certain medications such as buprenorphine, which is used to treat opioid addiction.
+A study released by the Journal of the American Medical Association found that insurers such as Medicare limit access to certain medications such as buprenorphine, which is used to treat opioid addiction.
 This is due in part to the pre-authorization requirements used by insurers to control costs when prescribing medication.

 As a result, these restrictions may be contributing to the already-growing opioid epidemic.